paritytech/polkadot/roadmap/implementors-guide/guide.md

 1. At the end of the Approval Process, the parablock is either Approved or it is rejected.
 More on the rejection process later.

 These two pipelines sum up the sequence of events necessary to extend and acquire full security on a Parablock.
 Note that the Inclusion Pipeline must conclude for a specific parachain before a new block can be accepted on that parachain.
 After inclusion, the Approval Process kicks off, and can be running for many parachain blocks at once.

+Reiterating the lifecycle of a candidate:
+  1. Candidate: put forward by a collator to a validator.
+  1. Seconded: put forward by a validator to other validators
+  1. Backable: validity attested to by a majority of assigned validators
+  1. Backed: Backable & noted in a fork of the relay-chain.
+  1. Pending availability: Backed but not yet considered available.
+  1. Included: Backed and considered available.
+  1. Accepted: Backed, available, and undisputed

 [TODO Diagram: Inclusion Pipeline & Approval Subsystems interaction]